 Over 50% of Sabah’s landmass is covered under forest reserves and tree cover.
 This makes activities relating to nature, like camping and hiking in Sabah, a USP.

-Just like while visiting KL, I would visit the famous Petronas Twin Tower, for someplace like Sabah, that is famous for its natural reserves, staying close to nature felt like covering a highlight.
+Just like while visiting KL, I would visit the famous Petronas Twin Tower, for someplace like Sabah, which is famous for its natural reserves, staying close to nature felt like covering a highlight.

 Note: Camping in Kulu, Sabah is a popular thing among locals.
-If you will ask people living in Kota Kinabalu, they would have gone camping there, or river rafting in Kulu river.
+If you will ask people living in Kota Kinabalu, they would have gone camping there, or river rafting in the Kulu River.

-Why I Wanted To Visit Kulu, In Sabah?
+Why did I want To Visit Kulu, In Sabah?